 Post shipment finance is a kind of loan granted by a financial institution to an exporter or seller against a shipment that has been already made.

-Once the shipment of goods towards importer is done the exporter is supposed to make bill that has to be paid by the importer.
-It’s a lengthy process and takes almost 3 to 6 months to receive the payment from the importer and meanwhile production of exporter can get affected.
-So to avoid this exporter presents this bill in the finance institution which will pay for the wages and other services such as shipping charges.
-Post shipment credit is basically to help the exporter financially till payment from importer is received.
-So the production and others work keeps on going.
+Once the shipment of goods towards importer is done the exporter is supposed to make a bill that has to be paid by the importer.
+It’s a lengthy process and takes almost 3 to 6 months to receive the payment from the importer and meanwhile, production of exporter can get affected.
+So to avoid this exporter presents this bill in the financial institution which will pay for the wages and other services such as shipping charges.
+Post shipment credit is basically to help the exporter financially till a payment from importer is received.
+So the production and other work keep ongoing.
+Read More...

 The finance can be obtained by the supplier/exporter on the basis of bills of purchase made by the importer.
 If in case any default occurs, the finance institution has to compensate almost 80% of the default amount.
 It can be considered as post shipment finance.

 If uncertain circumstances occur then there is an unexpected rise in expenditure that might be due to national and international changes, the government has to provide allowances or subsidies for export of commodities that too at reduced price to the importer.

 In order to decide how to source export finance, first you have to identify exactly why you need these export finance funds.
 There are a number of reasons why as a trader you may need investments:To set up a new Export Business